-Presented by the European Commission (EC) as one of the most strategic technologies of the 21st century, AI refers to systems that display intelligent behavior by analyzing their environment and taking actions with some degree of autonomy to achieve specific goals.
+Presented by the European Commission (EC) as one of the most strategic technologies of the 21st century, AI refers to systems that mimic intelligent behavior by analyzing their environment and taking actions with some degree of autonomy to achieve specific goals.
 AI-based systems can be software-based, acting in the virtual world as in the case of voice assistants, image analysis software, search engines, speech and face recognition systems, or be embedded in hardware devices, including advanced robots, autonomous cars, drones or Internet of Things applications (EC, 2018a).
-Given its capabilities, AI has been applied in medicine since 1950s when physicians made the first attempts to improve their diagnoses using computer-aided programs (Frankish and Ramsey, 2014).
+Given its capabilities, AI has been applied in medicine since 1950s when physicians made the first attempts to improve their diagnoses using computeraided programs (Frankish and Ramsey, 2014).
 Nowadays, AI devices for health care fall into two major categories.
-The first includes machine learning (ML) techniques that analyze structured data such as imaging, genetic and EP data to cluster patients' traits, or infer the probability of the disease outcomes.
+The first includes machine learning (ML) techniques that analyse structured data such as imaging, genetic and EP data to cluster patients' traits, or infer the probability of the disease outcomes.
 The second category includes natural language processing (NLP) methods that extract information from unstructured data such as clinical notes or medical journals to supplement and enrich structured medical data (Jiang et al., 2017).
+In this regard, the data mining of the electronic medical records could led to the automatic creation of disease registries, raising questions about the future of the current traditional registries.

 Many activities related to AI are taking place in the EU under the Digital Single Market Strategy.
-In April 2018, the EC put forward a European approach to AI in its communication "Artificial Intelligence for Europe" (COM (2018) 237).
+In April 2018, the EC put forward a European approach to AI in its communication "Artificial Intelligence for Europe" (EC, COM(2018) 237 final).
 The communication is based on three pillars: i)Being ahead of technological developments and encouraging uptake by the public and private sectors ii) Prepare for socio-economic changes brought about by AI iii) Ensure an appropriate ethical and legal framework.
 Overall, the EC is developing strong approaches in AI, high performance computing, data analytics, which can help design and test new healthcare products, provide faster diagnosis and better treatments (EC, 2018b).
 Even if AI is applies to almost all economic sectors, no official statistics are available, escaping traditional industrial and product classifications.
 However, The EC through the AI Watch, monitors AI as an emerging techno-economic segment (TES) based on capturing the entire emerging ecosystem.
 As presented in the EC report on Artificial Intelligence of Annoni et al. (2018), EU is among the geographical areas with the highest number of players active in AI (25%), just behind US (28%) and ahead of China (23%).